 - 54. Internal control systems

+- 54A.
+Protection of whistleblowers

 - 55. Identity of customers

 - 56. Validity of thumb print

 - 57. Bank's obligations towards customers

 - 58. Customer's duty to report unauthorised signature or alteration

 - 59. Abandoned funds

 - 60. Evidence in relation to banker's books

 - 60A.
 Certificate of senior officer of financial institution as evidence

 - 61. Control of advertisement

 - 62. Hours of business

 - 63. Bank holidays

 - 64. Confidentiality

-PART VIIIA - PREVENTION OF MONEY LAUDERING AND TERRORISM FINANCING
+PART VIIIA - PREVENTION OF MONEY LAUNDERING AND TERRORISM FINANCING